-In compliance with Section 3.84(k) of the JSE Listings Requirements, the directors whose names are stated below, hereby confirm that -
+In compliance with Section 3.84(k) of the JSE Listings Requirements,

-- (a) The financial statements set out on pages XX to XX fairly present in all material respects, the financial position, financial performance and cashflows of MEDR in terms of IFRS; - (b) No facts have been omitted or untrue statements made that would make the annual financial statements false or misleading; - (c) Internal financial controls have been put in place to ensure that material information relating to MEDR and its consolidated subsidiaries have been provided to effectively prepare the financial statements of the issuer; and - (d) The internal financial controls are adequate and effective and can be relied upon in compiling the annual financial statements, having fulfilled our role and function within the combined assurance model pursuant to principle 15 of the King Code.
+- (a) The financial statements set out on pages 41 to 57 fairly present in all material respects, the financial position, financial performance and cashflows of MEDR in terms of IFRS; - (b) No facts have been omitted or untrue statements made that would make the annual financial statements false or misleading; - (c) Internal financial controls have been put in place to ensure that material information relating to MEDR and its consolidated subsidiaries have been provided to effectively prepare the financial statements of the issuer; and - (d) The internal financial controls are adequate and effective and can be relied upon in compiling the annual financial statements, having fulfilled our role and function within the combined assurance model pursuant to principle 15 of the King Code.
 Where we are not satisfied, we have disclosed to the Audit and Risk Committee and the auditors, the deficiencies in design and operational effectiveness of the internal financial controls and any fraud that involves directors, and have taken the necessary remedial action.

-James Gordon Allan
+James Allan